marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 Finally - we now have all the moving parts in place:

-- we have copy of the report template, where we can make replacements
+- we have a copy of the report template, where we can make replacements
 - we have images that we can access over the internet
 - everything is a folder for the report.